 Cashier Mill, built in 1909, utilized gas power to extract gold from the ore hauled from Eureka Mine, first pulverizing the ore, then using mercury and cyanide to extract the gold.
 Gold from the Eureka Mine sustained Pete Aguereberry for 40 years.
 Historians estimate that Aguereberry extracted about $175,000 worth of gold (then valued at $20 per ounce) from Providence Ridge until his health began to fail in the early 1930’s.
 Pete Aguereberry died on Nov 23, 1945.

 Pete’s original cabin, built in 1907, still stands at Aguereberry Camp.
-There are a group of 3 cabins: The cabin on the right was Pete’s cabin, the middle cabin a guest cabin and the cabin on the left was of unknown use.
+There are a group of 3 cabins: The cabin on the right was Pete’s cabin, the middle cabin a guest cabin and the cabin on the left was of unknown use (however, note my guesses below).
 Pete’s cabins are near the now sealed off Eureka Mine.
 You can still see ore cart tracks running into the mine.

 From Las Vegas take Hwy 190 through Pahrump.
 Continue on 190 through Death Valley.
 Pass Furnace Creek and Stovepipe Wells.
 Turn left at Emigrant Campground onto Emigrant Canyon Road.
 In 11.8 miles you’ll see a well marked sign indicating a left turn onto an unpaved road to Aguereberry Point.
 In less than 2 miles you will reach an unmarked fork in the road.
 The right fork leads to Eureka Mine, Cashier Mill and Harrisburg (Aguereberry Camp).
 The left fork continues for another 4-5 miles to Aguereberry Point.
 It’s a washboard road, so prepare to be shaken up.
 The last quarter mile to the Aguereberry Point parking area is pretty rugged, even for a 4WD vehicle.
 Take the trail to the north of the rock outcrop at the parking area for the most expansive view.
 Pete called it “The Great View”.